jcolladosp/film-rating-bot/README.md

 <img src ="http://i.imgur.com/nAQJpnc.png" />
 </p>

-Telegram bot using the Python API that gets films rating from IMDb and metacritic.
+Telegram bot using the [Telegram API for Python](https://github.com/eternnoir/pyTelegramBotAPI) that gets films rating from IMDb and metacritic.
 Since it's a inline bot, it can be used in any telegram chat using:

 ```